pompos02/svimpass/README.md

    make build-darwin
    ```

+   Drag the `.app` you just created in your applications folder so Spotlight/Raycast recognise it

-Built binaries will be located in `build/bin/`.
+Built binaries will be located in `build/bin/` or specifies otherwise by the build script.

 ## Platform-Specific Notes